Emily Dickinson’s Gardens by Marta McDowell

 Emily Dickinson's Gardens by Marta McDowell

-Before Marta’s latest book on Emily Dickinson, she wrote this book.
+Before Marta’s latest book on Emily Dickinson (2019), she wrote this book back in 2004.
+Both books reveal Emily Dickinson's passion for gardening.

-“I wish, until I tremble, to touch the ones I love before the hills are red - are gray - are white - are ‘born again’!
+“I wish, until I tremble, to touch the ones I love before the hills are red, gray, white, and ‘born again’!

 If we knew how deep the crocus lay, we never should let her go!”